Congress clears one-week bill to fund the government, but many hurdles remain - NewsBreak

 DeLauro added, “Enough is enough.”

-The post Congress clears one-week bill to fund the government, but many hurdles remain appeared first on Alaska Beacon .
+The post Congress clears one-week bill to fund the government, but many hurdles remain appeared first on Louisiana Illuminator .

 Comments / 0